Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in UO

 \subsubsection{Role of model: $fp-fp$ vs $fp-{\rm ext}$}

-We first discuss the comparison between $fp-fp$ and $fp-{\rm ext}$ model (see definition in section \ref{sec:defmodel}).
-Calculations with low value of $U$ can be done with the two models, whereas a high values of $U$, because of the mixing of upper $f$ Hubbard band with $d$ orbitals, the $fp-fp$ model cannot be used any more.
+We first discuss the comparison between the $fp-fp$ and $fp-{\rm ext}$ models (see definition in Sec.~\ref{sec:defmodel}).
+Only calculations with low values of $U_{ff}$ (below 2 eV) can be performed with the $fp-fp$ model, because in this case, both the $p$-like band and the $f$-like band are isolated from the others.
+For high values of $U$, because of the mixing of the upper $f$ Hubbard band with $d$ orbitals, the $fp-fp$ model cannot be used any more.

-cRPA calculations with the $fp-fp$ model lead to large values of $U$, whereas with the $fp-{\rm ext}$ model, values of \Uff{} and $U_{fp}$ are weaker.
-It can be explained with the same argument that in Ref.\cite{Amadon2014} for the difference between $f-fp$ (a) and $f-fp$ (b) calculations: In the $fp-{\rm ext}$, there is a residual weight at the Fermi level, which is neither of $f$ nor $p$ character.
-It contribute a lot to the screening of the interaction.
-We can also note that in contrast the value of \Upp{} increases a bit comparing to $U_{fp}$ or $U_{pp'}$.
+We first discuss cRPA calculations using GGA band structure: The $fp-fp$ model leads to large values of $U$, whereas with the $fp-{\rm ext}$ model, values of \Uff{} and $U_{fp}$ are weaker.
+This can be explained with the same argument as given in Ref.~\cite{Amadon2014} for the difference between $f-fp$ (a) and $f-fp$ (b) calculations: In the $fp-{\rm ext}$ model, there is a residual weight at the Fermi level, which is of neither $f$ nor $p$ character.
+It contributes a lot to the screening of the interaction.
+We can also note that in contrast, the value of \Upp{} is larger with the $fp-{\rm ext}$ model (5.9 instead of 5.2 eV).
 This is because the bare value of interactions increased importantly in the $fp-{\rm ext}$ model for these orbitals that are more delocalized.

-Note that for GGA+$U$ with \Uff{}=2 eV, the difference between $fp-fp$ model and $fp-{\rm ext}$ model is negligible because the system is insulating and thus there is no residual contribution at the Fermi level.
-Using LDA instead of GGA leads to similar results, as reported in the supplementary.
+Concerning cRPA calculations using GGA+$U$ band structure with \Uff{} = 2 eV, the difference between the $fp-fp$ model and the $fp-{\rm ext}$ model is negligible because the system is insulating and thus there is no residual contribution at the Fermi level.